datawire/ambassador-docs/docs/cloud/latest/gitops/quick-start/index.md

     Select the cluster you initialized in step 1 from the `cluster` dropdown.

-7. Click on the **UPDATE REPOSITORY SETTINGS** button.
-This will trigger Ambassador Cloud to create a pull request with the information you just entered into your git repository.
-The pull request will add a file named `.a8r.yaml` to the root of your repository, and the contents will look something like this:
+7. Click the **UPDATE REPOSITORY SETTINGS** button.
+This triggers Ambassador Cloud to create a pull request with the information you just entered into your git repository.
+The pull request adds a file named .a8r.yaml to the root of your repository.
+The contents will look something like this:

     ```
     k8s_config: